windborne/corkscrew/README.md

   "name": "your_service", // REQUIRED.
 Should be snake case "run": "start_server.sh", // the run script.
 May be a file or a bash command.
 REQUIRED "service_manager": "systemd", // may be systemd or screen.
-Optional, defaults to systemd "root": ".", // the root of the code you want to deploy.
+Optional, defaults to systemd "restart_on_deploy": true, // defaults to true; if false, won't restart the server after deploying "root": ".", // the root of the code you want to deploy.
 Optional, defaults to current repo "run_root": "", // the place where you want to run your code from, relative to root.
 Optional (since usually you run from root)
   "sync": "rsync", // how to sync code.
 May be rsync or git.
 Optional, defaults to rsync.
 You can also always edit code locally